 Nielsen Holdings plc (NYSE: NLSN) is a global performance management company that provides a comprehensive understanding of what consumers watch and buy.
 Nielsen’s Watch segment provides media and advertising clients with Total Audience measurement services for all devices on which content – video, audio and text – is consumed.
 The Buy segment offers consumer packaged goods manufacturers and retailers the industry’s only global view of retail performance measurement.
 By integrating information from its Watch and Buy segments and other data sources, Nielsen provides its clients with analytics that help improve performance.
 Nielsen, an S&P 500 company, has operations in over 100 countries, covering more than 90% of the world’s population.
 For more information please visit www.nielsen.com.

 Nielsen Television Audience Measurement Australia (Nielsen TAM), an affiliate of Nielsen, was originally established in 1999 as ATR Australia, later becoming AGB Nielsen Media Research, part of the global AGB Group.
-Awarded a seven-year contract to produce Television Audience Measurement (TAM) in the five major Australian metropolitan markets from 1 January 2001, Nielsen TAM has since been awarded the contract to produce and market TAM data for regional markets as of January 2003, and to report Subscription Television as of August 2003.
+Originally awarded a seven-year contract to produce Television Audience Measurement (TAM) in the five major Australian metropolitan markets from 1 January 2001, Nielsen TAM has since been awarded multiple contracts to continue to produce metropolitan and regional market TAM data, as well as continuing to report Subscription Television as of August 2003.
 The company was renamed Nielsen Television Audience Measurement in 2010 following the full acquisition of AGB by Nielsen, the largest provider of TAM services in the world.

 We have created this Privacy Statement (“Statement”) to help answer questions you may have about how we protect and use your information.